Th3l3mic/Emails.sh/README.md

 # Emails.sh
-Simple bash script that searches website for emails
+Simple bash script that searches website for emails using regex

+./emails.sh